ricardoamartinez/arc-universal-constructor/README.md

 ## Why This Approach?

 The hypothesis: explicit program synthesis might generalize better than direct pixel prediction.
 Results so far: unclear.
 The system can learn simple patterns but struggles with complex ARC tasks.

+**Key Design Principle**: Following Von Neumann's vision - minimal fixed machinery with maximal generality.
+The DSL contains only essential Turing-complete primitives.
+Complex behaviors (fill patterns, copy operations, search) must emerge from neural learning to compose these primitives, not from hardcoded operations.

 This implements ideas from:
 - Von Neumann's self-replicating automata